bbauska/JS-beginners-JS/README.md

 Password: ${password}`);
 ```

-You can test the Wizard Form in the browser.
+<p>You can test the Wizard Form in the browser.
 Fill in the <b>textboxes</b> and you’ll
-get an alert when clicking the submit button:
+get an alert when clicking the submit button:</p>
-Just to make the application smarter, we can reset the form after it has been submitted
+<p>Just to make the application smarter, we can reset the form after it has been submitted
-by the user:
+by the user:</p>

 ```
 const email = wizardForm.elements.email.value;